 Table 2.
-Food and Drug Administration Approved Indications5,9,14-26
+Food and Drug Administration Approved Indications 5,9-10,16,18-31

 Generic Name Indications Single Entity Age nts Buprenorphine The management of moderate to severe chronic pain in patients requiring a continuous, around-the-clock opioid analgesic for an extended period of time Fentanyl The management of persistent, moderate to severe chronic pain in opioid-tolerant patients two years of age and older when a continuous, around-the-clock opioid analgesic is required for an extended period of time, and the patient cannot be managed by other means such as non-steroidal analgesics, opioid combination products, or immediate-release opioids.
-Hydromorphone The managemen least 60 mg oral oxycodone/day, 8 equianalgesic do t of moderate to severe pain in opioid tolerant patients (taking at morphine/day, 25 μg transdermal fentanyl/hour, 30 mg oral 8 mg oral hydromorphone/day, 25 mg oral oxymorphone/day or an se of another opioid, for a week or longer) requiring continuous, opioid analgesia for an extended period of time Methadone For the treatment of moderate to severe pain not responsive to non-narcotic analgesics (solution, tablet) For detoxification treatment of opioid addiction (heroin or other morphine-like drugs) (concentrate, dispersible tablet, solution, tablet) treatment of opioid addiction (heroin or other morphine-like ction with appropriate social and medical services (concentrate, s, solution, tablet) Morphine sulfate Avinza® The management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time Kadian ® , MS Contin ® For the management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time Oramorph SR ® For the relief of pain in patients who require opioid analgesics for more than a few days Oxycodone For the management of moderate to severe pain when a continuous, around-the- clock analgesic is needed for an extended period of time Oxymorphone For the relief of moderate to severe pain in patients requiring continuous, around- the-clock opioid treatment for an extended period of time Tapentadol For the management of moderate to severe chronic pain in adults, and neuropathic pain associated with diabetic peripheral neuropathy in adults, both when a continuous, around-the-clock opioid analgesic is needed for an extended period of time
+Hydrocodone The management of pain severe enough to require daily, around-the-clock, long- term opioid treatment and for which alternative treatment options are inadequate.
+Hydromorphone The management of moderate to severe pain in opioid tolerant patients (taking at least 60 mg oral morphine/day, 25 μg transdermal fentanyl/hour, 30 mg oral

+Generic Name Indications oxycodone/day, 8 mg oral hydromorphone/day, 25 mg oral oxymorphone/day or an equianalgesic dose of another opioid, for a week or longer) requiring continuous, around-the-clock opioid analgesia for an extended period of time Methadone For the treatment of moderate to severe pain not responsive to non-narcotic analgesics (solution, tablet) treatment of opioid addiction (heroin or other morphine-like ate, dispersible tablet, solution, tablet) treatment of opioid addiction (heroin or other morphine-like ction with appropriate social and medical services (concentrate, , solution, tablet) Morphine sulfate Avinza® The management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time Kadian [®] , MS Contin [®] For the management of moderate to severe pain when a continuous, around-the-clock opioid analgesic is needed for an extended period of time Oramorph SR [®] For the relief of pain in patients who require opioid analgesics for more than a few days Oxycodone nent of moderate to severe pain when a continuous, around-the- s needed for an extended period of time Oxymorphone For the relief of moderate to severe pain in patients requiring continuous, around- the-clock opioid treatment for an extended period of time Tapentadol For the management of moderate to severe chronic pain in adults, and neuropathic pain associated with diabetic peripheral neuropathy in adults, both when a continuous, around-the-clock opioid analgesic is needed for an extended period of time Combination Proc ducts Morphine sulfate/ For the management of moderate to severe pain when a continuous, around-the- naltrexone clock opioid analgesic is needed for an extended period of time Oxycodone/ For the treatment of acute pain severe enough to require opioid treatment for acetaminophen which alternate tr reatments are inadequate or not tolerated
-Generic Name Indications

-Combination Proc lucts

-Morphine sulfate/ naltrexone For the management of moderate to severe pain when a continuous, around-the- clock opioid analgesic is needed for an extended period of time